zlinaf/PowerGear/README.md

 @inproceedings{lin2022powergear,
-  title={PowerGear: Early-Stage Power Estimation in FPGA HLS via Heterogeneous Edge-Centric GNNs}, author={Lin, Zhe and Yuan, Zike and Zhao, Jieru and Zhang, Wei and Wang, Hui and Tian, Yonghong}, booktitle={Procs. of Design, Automation and Test in Europe Conference & Exhibition (DATE 2022)}, year={2022}
+  title={PowerGear: Early-Stage Power Estimation in FPGA HLS via Heterogeneous Edge-Centric GNNs}, author={Lin, Zhe and Yuan, Zike and Zhao, Jieru and Zhang, Wei and Wang, Hui and Tian, Yonghong}, booktitle={Procs. of Design, Automation and Test in Europe Conference and Exhibition (DATE 2022)}, year={2022}
 }
 ```